 In Lincoln county, on the 10th inst.
-Mr. Henry Hoke to Miss Susan Hunsicker.
+Mr. Heny Hoke to Miss Susan Hunsicker.
 In Anson county, on the 11th inst.
 Mr. Wm.
 C. Legrand to Miss Jane Paul.
-DIED.

-At his residence in Orange county, on Thursday morning last, Dr. John Umstead, aged about 76 years.
-He was a native of Pennsylvania, but had been an inhabitant of that county nearly fifty vears.
+At his residence in Orange county, on Thursday morning last, Dr. John Umstead, aged as but had been an inhabitant of that county nearly fifty years.

-In Buncombe county, on the 19th ultimo, Hiram Whitted, Esq.
+In Buncombe county, on the 19th ultimo Hiram Whitted, Esq

 At the residence of Capt.
-James Goodman, in Nansemond county, Va. on the 15th instant, after a long and painful illness of more than six weeks, Mr. Charles E. Sumner, of Gates county, in this State, in the 31st year of his age.

-At Albany, on the 19th instant, the venerable and excellent citizen, John Taylor, formerly Lieutenant Governor of New York.
-He was "full of years, riches, and honor," and was the ken from this world to that of his Seviour, after a few days illness, having enjoyed a long life of almost uninterrupted health.
-Had he lived till the 4th of July, he would have reached flour score and seven years.
+James Goodman, in Nansemond county, Va. on the 15th instant, af-ter a long and painful illness of more than six weeks, Mr. Charles E. Sumner, of Gates county, in this State, in the 31st year of his age.
+At Albany, on the 19th instant, the veneral and excellent citizen, John Taylor, formerly Lieutenant Governor of New York.
+He was "full of years, riches, and honor," and was ta-ken from this world to that of his Saviour, after